ASimb/wienernetze-smartmeter-php/README.md

   deletes an event by id.
 The id is returned with getEvents().
 - __getLimits()__
   get limits set by the user
   returns an array of all created limits.
-Each element of this list has an entry
+Each element of this list has an entry live this:
   ```
   [resourceLocation] => https://service.wienernetze.at/rest/smp/1.0/m/radar/benachrichtigung/12345678
   ```